 Although Esther’s career was in the field of finances, she always found time for art, especially painting in oil.
 In 2010 due to a catastrophic illness which left her disabled she was forced to retire and move to a small town in Florida.
 It was there that Esther found her soul.
-Refusing to give up she began taking online classes in quilting, sewing and anything that would keep her busy.
-She first started making cloth dolls and then moved on to polymer clay.
-This medium allowed her to express her emotions and through these dolls her soul and body began to heal.
+Refusing to give up she began her self-taught career in Figurative Art.
+First with cloth dolls and then moved on to polymer clay.
+This medium allowed her to express her emotions and through these dolls she began to heal.

 Today, her wish is to be able to inspire people and to help preserve this beautiful form of art for generations to come.

 Esther has received many prestigious awards such as Doll’s Magazine Industry’s Choice Award and the PDMAG Gold Award for five years in a row.
 She has also received IDTS Outstanding Artistry Awards and the Helen Bullard Doll Artist Award.
 Her work has been published in several magazines; Art Dolls Quarterly, International Doll Artists Magazine, Dolls Magazine, Aforartistic and Pretty Toys.

 She is a member of the Professional Doll Makers Art Guild, International Art Doll Registry and Original Doll Artist Council of America and attends various shows throughout the year.

 Esther has five grown children, many grandchildren and currently lives in Central Florida with her husband.

 You can contact Esther via email: